ghorbani-mohammad/Crawler-Framework/README.md

 - I've used selenium hub(grid) to provide multiple browser sessions at same time.
 - You can configure smtp server credentials and set your email to get error logs in your email inbox
 - You can also check all logs (all levels) in Django admin (DBLogEntry model)
+- You can use provided shell commands to easily manage the project (checkout mng-api.sh file)

 ---
 ### Crawler Framework